EarthScope/rover/docs/commands.md

     rover list-retrieve N_S_L_C.txt

-will display the data missing form the local store to match what is available for the stations in the given file.
+will display the data missing form the repository to match what is available for the stations in the given file.

     rover list-retrieve IU.ANMO.00.BH1 2017-01-01 2017-01-04

-will display the data missing from the local store to match what is available for IU.ANMO.00.BH1.
+will display the data missing from the repository to match what is available for IU.ANMO.00.BH1.

 ### List Index